-This EMPr must be read in conjunction with the Environmental Impact Assessment Report dated October 2022.
+This EMPr must be read in conjunction with the Environmental Impact Assessment Report dated October 2022 and the accompanying specialist reports.
 All recommendations, relevant conditions and mitigation measures provided in these documents must also be adhered to.

 This EMPr must form an integral part of the contract documents, as it outlines the methodology & duties required so that the project objectives can be achieved in an environmentally sustainable manner; with particular reference to the prevention and mitigation of environmental impacts caused by construction activities associated with this project.